 Disputes are a fact of life.
-But, with the right approach, the majority of conflicts can be resolved.
+But with the right approach, the majority of conflicts can be resolved.
 Following the breakdown of your marriage, you will need to address how to divide the family wealth.
 Guiding you every step of the way, our experienced financial solicitors aim to achieve a fair settlement while ensuring your financial security is protected.

-We will do our best to avoid lengthy or costly Court involvement, preserving your family’s wealth for your family.
+We will do our best to avoid lengthy or costly court involvement, preserving your family’s wealth for your family.
 Where resolution isn’t an option, we will fight your corner with strength and tenacity.
 Get in touch with our expert separation and divorce lawyers today.

 Why use Trethowans?